dataprofessor/streamlit-for-datascience/content/Project-5.md

 1. Import necessary libraries
 2. Create custom functions for `load_data`, `preprocess_data`, `model_building` and `model_performance`
 3. Use the created functions to carry out the data loading and model building
-4. Write out the actual and predicted y data as well as the model performance metrics using Streamlit's `st.write()` methods.
+4. Write out the actual and predicted y data as well as the model performance metrics using Streamlit's `st.write()` and `st.metric()` methods, respectively

 ### Code
 ```Python